PeterC66/m4ops/NotesStandardsPractices.md

     - but be aware that in some cases self-closing tags are not allowed
   - [advanced svg icons](https://vuejs.org/v2/cookbook/editable-svg-icons.html)
 - Did use [Element Icons](http://element.eleme.io/#/en-US/component/icon)
+- [ICONSVG](https://iconsvg.xyz) is a tool to simplify the process of finding and generating common icons

 ### CSS